 According to data from Nucleus Research, the ROI from installing an effective CRM system is $8.71 so perhaps worth considering if you don’t yet have one and you are still running your sales activities off Google Sheets/Excel.

 It used to be considered that the CRM or the company deal management system was the domain of just sales.
-Whilst Sales should live there 90% of the time, now it is also used by Marketing, Customer Success, Finance, C-Level, to understand why buyers buy, how long it takes them to buy, and how much of the company’s stuff they buy.
+Whilst Sales live there 90% of the time, Marketing, Customer Success, Finance, and C-Level all access it to understand why buyers buy, how long it takes them to buy, and how much of the company’s stuff they buy.

 - It gives you a complete picture of the customer

 - It gives you insight into buyer habits